stephen-cloud/c-19-2/docs/awesome-table.md

 We can add vehicles as before, but they're not showing up in the table.
 We need to connect the subscription to the table.

 It's pretty easy if you know how.
-We need to add a reference to the table so we can use to trigger a refresh.
+We need to bind the table to a reference and use that to trigger a refresh.

 ```typescript
 import React, { useEffect, createRef } from 'react';
 import MaterialTable, { Column, Query, QueryResult, MaterialTableProps } from 'material-table'
 ```

+Add the reference.

 ```typescript
 const tableRef = createRef<MaterialTableProps<Vehicle>>();